youarebritish/VfxTool/README.md

 * Joey for help with reversing the .VFX format.
 * OldBoss for transcribing the wiki's VFX node data into JSON files
 * caplag for reversing the following nodes: FxMultipleVectorNode, FxUpdateSleepControlNode, FxPlaneShapeNode, FxConstantMaterialNode, among many others, especially in GZ
+* BobDoleOwndU for implementing read/write support for unknown1, also improving output path handling